Here are a few more links of interest:

 Psychologist Dr Stanley Ducharme (right, with SIRC director Esha Thapa at the tenth anniversary celebrations) has worked closely with SIRC for several years training staff about the psychological issues affecting people with disability with a particular interest in how sex is influenced by disability.
 He has also worked with the Asian Spinal Cord Network to develop peer counsellor guidelines.
 For his website click here.

 Nepal, long without a formal emergency ambulance service, is now developing an ambulance initiative, the Nepal Ambulance Service.
 An outline of this service (with which we have no experience) can be found here.

 The Centre for Rehabilitation of the Paralyzed in Bangladesh has been a close and more experienced cousin to SIRC; you can find their web site here.

 Dr Claes Hultling has been a valued and inspirational colleague.
 He has been the Medical Director for some years of the renowned Spinalis clinic in Stockholm but has in addition over the last several years been working in several African countries to assist them in developing Spinal Injury Units.
 If you have time to learn more about Claes and his work, watch the trailer for the made-for-Swedish-TV film “Africa – with a broken neck”.
 Better still, watch the whole film!

 To watch the full movie, click here,

 The Spinal Cord Injury Network Nepal is a relatively new initiative with a specific goal to provide support and accommodation for children with SCI who have not completed their education and need residential help with access to education.
-For more detailed information from this group click here.

 We received from SIRC links to this video from the World Health Organisation regarding the role of rehabilitation after major disasters.
 Not surprisingly, SIRC features quite prominently in this, beginning with the opening scene shot soon after the earthquake.